An Overtaking Trajectory Planning Framework Based on Spatio-temporal Topology and Reachable Set Analysis Ensuring Time Efficiency: Experimental Results and Discussion

 This section assesses the enhancements in final trajectory performance by offering multiple initial paths from various topological classes.
 As illustrated in Table \ref{tab:Hierarchical}, several initial paths from different topological categories can be identified for various scenarios.
 In contrast, state-of-the-art methods usually present only a single initial solution.

-Based on the cost value $J_\mathcal{E}$ of the trajectory skeleton, we can identify the path with Topo ID \#1 in scenarios S1, S2, and S3 for subsequent optimization.
+Based on the cost value $J_\mathcal{E}$ of the topological skeleton, we can identify the path with Topo ID \#1 in scenarios S1, S2, and S3 for subsequent optimization.
 However, the final overtaking trajectories belong to different topological classes.
 This discrepancy arises because the distribution of obstacles means the solution space for the initial path may not always encompass the global optimum.
 Additionally, the initial path with the smallest $J_\mathcal{E}$ may be situated closer to obstacles.

-During the optimization process conducted by the lower-layer planner, the value of $r_a$ is increased to improve control feasibility.
+During the optimization process conducted by the lower-layer planner, the value of $r_\alpha$ is increased to improve kinematic feasibility.
 However, this adjustment may also cause greater deformation of the optimized trajectory, leading to a higher risk of collisions.
-Conversely, initial paths with relatively larger values of $J_\mathcal{E}$ may allow for more deformation, which can ultimately result in better trajectory quality and enhanced control feasibility.
+Conversely, initial paths with relatively larger values of $J_\mathcal{E}$ may allow for more deformation, which can ultimately result in better trajectory quality and enhanced kinematic feasibility.

 As shown in Table \ref{tab:ST_planner}, the final overtaking trajectory exhibits notable improvements in both position tracking error $E_p$ and orientation angle error $E_\theta$ when compared to the trajectory with the smallest $J_\mathcal{E}$.
 Additionally, its average angular velocity $\omega_m$ is relatively lower.
 Across the three scenarios, the average reductions are 19.6\% for $E_p$, 24.2\% for $E_\theta$, and 20.6\% for $\omega_m$.